Andrew-S90/XM8ThermalScannerPro/README.md

 Virtual ThermalScannerPro App

-THIS IS FOR EXPERIENCED SCRIPTERS.
-OR PEOPLE WHO CAN FOLLOW DIRECTIONS REALLY WELL.
+THIS IS FOR SCRIPTERS OR PEOPLE WHO CAN FOLLOW DIRECTIONS REALLY WELL.

 I AM NOT PROVIDING BLANK FILES FOR ANYTHING HERE.
 SIMPLY MERGE OR ADD TO YOUR FILES.
 DO NOT USE THESE FILES AS OVERWRITES!!

-READ!

 1. [Client] Add the Name, Image and exec to your xm8_apps_init.sqf file, image is inside of image folder and EVERYTHING inside of custom folder will go in that custom folder inside your xm8apps folder!!!
 ALL 4 Files